 The number of cell towers worldwide has had exponential growth since the 1990’s.
 In the U.S. large cell tower numbers have risen from about 900 in 1985 to over 308,334 cell sites in service in 2016.
 This is according to the Cellular Telecommunications Industry Association (CTIA), established in 1984 just before the rollout of cell towers.
 The telecommunications industry places cell towers in cities but also leases rooftops on schools, churches, businesses and apartment buildings with antennas for one or more carriers.
-This co-location can create clusters of antennas with different frequencies in close proximity to where people live and work.
+This co-location can create clusters of antennas with different frequencies in close proximity to where people live, work, study and play.
 These base stations emit a continuous stream of microwave radiofrequencies exposing residents to whole body exposures.
 More cell towers are being proposed throughout the US now on a statewide and federal level to accommodate proposed 5G high frequency telecommunications with cell towers about every 250 meters (~750 feet).
-See also 5G Telecommunications Science or 5G Mobile Communications or Cell Towers and City Ordinances or New Legislation Cell Towers

 The rise in cell towers has been accompanied by scientific observations and reports of both human health and environmental decline in many countries.

 - 5G Mobile Communications

 - New Legislation Cell Towers

 The majority of published studies in different countries have shown a relationship between distance from base stations and a variety of health complaints.
 They have found that the closer to the towers people live there is an increase incidence of reported physical symptoms including those below.
 These are the same symptoms that people who have microwave illness (AKA electrosensitivity) experience and also similar to what Cuban and Chinese Diplomats reported in unusual “attacks in 2017.
 See (Cuban Diplomats Likely Hit by Microwave Weapons -New York Times )